blakeohare/crayon/Libraries/NoriAlpha/nori-protocol-readme.txt

 Strings can be hex encoded, typically done for user-set property values Booleans also exist, but are expressed as just 0's or 1's in the serialized protocol

+NO: no-op.
+Does nothing
+"NO",
+	{int: dummy value}

 RE: the root element has changed.
 This is sent at the end.
 "RE",
 	{int: root element id or 0 if empty}